MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/package-support-framework.md

 }
 ```

-By default, the Trace Shim filters out failures that might be considered "expected".
+By default, the Trace Fixup filters out failures that might be considered "expected".
 For example, applications might try to unconditionally delete a file without checking to see if it already exists, ignoring the result.
 This has the unfortunate consequence that some unexpected failures might get filtered out, so in the above example, we opt to receive all failures from filesystem functions.
 We do this because we know from before that the attempt to read from the Config.txt file fails with the message "file not found".
 This is a failure that is frequently observed and not generally assumed to be unexpected.
 In practice it's likely best to start out filtering only to unexpected failures, and then falling back to all failures if there's an issue that still can't be identified.

-By default, the output from the Trace Shim gets sent to the attached debugger.
+By default, the output from the Trace Fixup gets sent to the attached debugger.
 For this example, we aren't going to attach a debugger, and will instead use the [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) program from SysInternals to view its output.
 After running the app, we can see the same failures as before, which would point us towards the same runtime fixes.

 ![TraceShim File Not Found](images/desktop-to-uwp/traceshim_filenotfound.png)